-In this section we will analyze the proposed fair capital allocation methodology via some numerical examples.
+In this section we analyze the proposed fair capital allocation methodology via examples using simulated data and real market data.
 It goes without saying that any quantitative methodology used for measuring and allocating risk relies on an adopted formal model.
 It also goes without saying that actual results of risk measurement and/or risk allocation need to be tested for their adequacy.
 Often, testing adequacy of the results of risk measurement is done in practice using backtesting, and we will use this approach in testing the estimation procedures of fair capital allocation introduced in the previous sections.

 Backtesting, applied for risk measurement in the financial context, can be summarized as follows: given a time series of capital forecasts, one compares these forecasts with the realized losses; the accumulated performance is the key ingredient of the backtesting.
-In particular, backtesting valueat-risk goes back to [Kup95] and recently has gained a lot of practical and theoretical interest; see [Zie16, AS14, PS18] for further details on this topic and the related literature.
-Similar idea can be applied to backtesting the adequacy of capital allocations.
+Backtesting might be also treated as a specific case of assessment of quality of a point forecast, which aims at assessing whether the forecasted capital is sufficient; see [Zie16, SKG15, NZ17].
+In particular, backtesting value-at-risk goes back to [Kup95] and recently has gained a lot of practical and theoretical interest; see [AS14, PS18] for further details on this topic and the related literature.
+Undoubtedly, similar backtesting procedure should be developed for testing the adequacy of risk capital allocation methodologies.

-We focus our attention on assessing the performance of a statistical capital allocation methodology when the underlying reference risk measure is expected shortfall at the fixed level $\alpha \in (0, 1]$ , used in computing of the values of our estimators.
+We focus our attention on assessing the performance of a statistical capital allocation methodology when the underlying reference risk measure is expected shortfall at the fixed level $\alpha \in (0, 1]$, used in computing of the values of our estimators.
 For this purpose we propose two backtesting frameworks: